teamg4it/g4it/services/documentation/content/1-getting-started/3-getting-started-as-a-maintainer/1-how-to/deploy-in-environment/_index.md

 Once the application in started, automatic setups are executed :
 - user admin@g4it.com is created in database, table g4it_user with super admin rights
-- a subscriber/organization `SUBSCRIBER-DEMO/DEMO` is created
+- an organization/workspace `SUBSCRIBER-DEMO/DEMO` is created
 - open-source referential is uploaded and is located in ref_* tables

 ### Manual configuration